 3. Your passion and engagement towards work is highlighted:

 If you stay at a job for a long time, your learning curve becomes negative and you do not feel new and stimulating.
-Showing impatience in a meaningful work life will lead to quitting immediately.
+Showing impatience in meaningful work-life will lead to quitting immediately.
 Life is short, work somewhere awesome.

 4. Company will benefit: